samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 ### Finalizing Authorization

-Run the project and click on the **Enable photo access** button.
+Run the project, click on the **Enable photo access** button.
 On tap iOS will ask for permission to let InstaPhotoPicker access the photo library.
-If you are using iOS 13 tap **OK** or on iOS 14 tap **Allow Access to All Photos**.
+If you are building for iOS 13 or less tap **OK**, on iOS 14 tap **Allow Access to All Photos**.

  <img src="/assets/img/alertDialogImage.png">